Chickpea Flour Pancakes (Easy, Vegan & Gluten-Free)

 - Let the batter rest for a few minutes while the pan finishes heating.

-- Once the pan is hot, add a light coating of non-stick cooking spay, if needed, then add approximately 1/4 cup portions of the batter to the pan and cook for 4-5 minutes until the edges look dry and firm and a few bubbles have appeared.
+- Once the pan is hot, add a light coating of non-stick cooking spray, if needed, then add approximately 1/4 cup portions of the batter to the pan and cook for 4-5 minutes until the edges look dry and firm and a few bubbles have appeared.
 Flip the pancakes and cook for another 30 seconds to 1 minute until cooked through.

 - Repeat until you've used up all the batter then add your favourite pancake toppings such as berries, banana and maple syrup and enjoy!